manoelcampos/papers-review/README.md

 The WildFly web console usually is accessed at [http://localhost:9990](http://localhost:9990).

+The application uses the [vraptor-java8 plugin](http://www.vraptor.org/en/docs/plugins/#vraptor-java-8) to natively discovery URL parameters without requiring an external runtime library.
+However, that requires passing the argument `-parameters` to the Java compiler.
+This has to be configured inside your IDE.
+Just including this parameter into the argument list of the `maven-compiler-plugin` doesn't seem to be enough.

 # Structure

 The server side code is into the [src/main/java](/src/main/java) directory where: